Digital & Tech Glossary

 Real User Monitoring

-Tracking actual user experience and performance in production environments.
+Tracking actual user experience and performance in production environments to identify bottlenecks and optimize site speed for conversions.

 Real-Time Analytics